Types of LLC: Everything You Need to Know

-Doctors, lawyers, accountants and architects generally for professional corporations (PCs), which is a specific type of corporation available to designated professionals.
-In certain states, professionals may form a corporation, but each professional remains liable for his/her professional actions.
+Doctors, lawyers, accountants, and architects generally form professional corporations (PCs), a specific type of corporation only available to designated professionals.
+In certain states, professionals may form a corporation, but each individual remains liable for his or her professional actions.

 Limited Liability Partnerships (LLPs)